nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-## Introduction to GoodMatch
+## Get to know GoodMatch

-### Summary
-GoodMatch serves as a platform for hiring managers to manage and keep track of job listings.
-Essentially, it functions as a list of job listings, whereby details of each listing can be managed via various commands (which will be explained further in later parts of this guide).

 ### Listing

 A job listing is the basic building block of GoodMatch.
 It helps managers to keep track and display all the details relating to the job.
-Job listings can be created, deleted, or edited. <br> A job listing in GoodMatch contains the following fields:
+Job listings can be created, deleted, or edited.

+A job listing in GoodMatch contains the following fields:

 #### Title

 What the job listing is called.
-It serves as an identifier for a job listing.<br> Some constraints that a job title include:
+It serves as an identifier for a job listing.

+Some constraints that a job title include:
 - It is **compulsory** in a job listing.
 - Two job listings with the same title cannot exist in GoodMatch at the same time (**no duplicates**).
 - Titles must only contain alphanumeric characters.

 #### Description

 A simple description of what the job entails.
 - It is **compulsory** in a job listing.

 #### Applicants List

 A list of people who applied for the job.
 - It is possible for a job listing to have no applicants.

 #### Platforms released

 A list of job platforms on which the job listing has been publicized.
 - It is possible for a job listing to have no platforms released.

 ### Applicant

 An applicant refers to someone who has applied for a job listing.

 Applicants are displayed according to their names and are specific to each job listing.
 - An applicant must have a name.
 - An applicant's name must contain only alphanumeric characters.
 - Applicants with identical names are allowed in the same job listing.
 - Can be managed individually or as a whole list in each job listing.

 #### IDs
 In a job listing, each applicant will have a unique 4-digit ID, generated automatically by GoodMatch.

 The ID will be displayed (behind the applicant's name) in the case that there are two or more applicants with identical names in the same listing.
-<br><br>

 > If the listing has only one applicant named *Tom*, the applicant will be displayed as `Tom`.